 Skate sharpening is our passion and we pride ourselves on the quality of our work.
 We guarantee our edges and assure every skate receives the same high level of care and thoroughness.
-Our sharpening wheels, honing stones, finishing applications and balancing tools are higher than industry standards.
-You will leave feeling confident that your edges are perfectly sharpened so you can focus on your performance.

-Not every player feels the ice the same way, and we don’t believe every player or figure skater should have their skates sharpened the same way either.
+Not every player feels the ice the same way, and we don’t believe every player or figure skater should have their skates sharpened the same way, either.
 We encourage our customers to let us know how they want their edges to feel on the ice.
-Some skaters love the feeling of really sharp edges digging into the ice, while others want a more seamless transition after getting their skate sharpened.
+Some skaters love the feeling of really keen edges digging into the ice, while others want a more seamless transition after getting their skate sharpened.
 We have the know-how, technique and machinery to give you the edges you want for a consistent, reliable feel on the ice.

 Frequently Asked Questions:

 Question: How often should I get my skates sharpened?

 Answer: To simplify this answer, we suggest most hockey players should have their skates sharpened after 6-8 hours of skating.
 That said, sharpening comes down to a matter of preference.
 Some skaters are very hard on their edges and need them sharpened more frequently.
 Unfortunately, blade damage can occur at any time and is often unavoidable.
 For example, stepping on debris while walking on the ice, skating on rough ice or hitting another blade can damage edges and cause your blades to need sharpening.
 Blade quality comes into play as well.
 High quality skate blades hold an edge for a longer period of time due to their hardness level and material quality.
 To prolong your edge life, we suggest using skate guards to protect your blades, diligently clean and dry your blades after skating and be as careful as possible while walking in change rooms and hallways to reduce the likelihood of stepping on something that could damage your edges.